-\paragraph{Inverse focus} Building on our previous observation, we additionally show that the tokens are not always co-localized with regions occupied by cells.
-Here, we selected two genes which appear to follow an ``inverse'' trend, namely affecting PLK-1, which enables cell cycle progression through mitosis, and TMED-2, which helps to regulate intracellular protein transport.
-While both of these gene perturbations render the cells in a characteristic affected state (small, clumped cells struggling to divide \textit{vs.} large, spread out and actively dividing cells), it appears that their most aligned tokens correspond to areas \emph{not} covered by cells, which we confirm with highly negative correlations across all channels (Figure~\ref{fig:visual_ch}, last 2 columns).
-Although this behavior is harder to interpret, it is suggestive of that the salient feature for these perturbations is the \emph{lack} of cell density in a well.
+\paragraph{Inverse focus} Monitoring of the lack of channel-specific signal is a plausible explanation in other images where the tokens are not always co-localized with regions occupied by cells.
+Several genes appear to follow an ``inverse'' trend, including PLK-1, which enables cell cycle progression through mitosis, and TMED-2, which helps to regulate intracellular protein transport.
+While both of these gene perturbations render the cells in a characteristic affected state (small, clumped cells struggling to divide \textit{vs.} large, spread out, actively dividing cells), their most aligned tokens correspond to areas \emph{not} covered by cells, confirmed by highly negative correlations across all channels (Figure~\ref{fig:visual_channels}D-E).